iPad, iPhone and iPod touch Switch Interface

 A Note About Compatibility:

-Since Tapio presents itself as a USB keyboard, you will see this message.
+Since Tapio presents itself as a USB keyboard, you may see this message.
 Simply tap OK directly or scan to and "tap" OK to dismiss the dialog box.

 Tapio's integrated DIP Switch selects iOS Device specific modes, mouse, joystick, or keyboard functions as shown in the table below.